Mdsomratakbor/Github-Tutorial/git-config.md

 **git config user.email**

 `In this example, email is a child property of the user configuration block.
 This will return the configured email address, if any, that Git will associate with locally created commits.`

+### git config levels and files
+`Before we further discuss git config usage, let's take a moment to cover configuration levels.
+The git config command can accept arguments to specify which configuration level to operate on.
+The following configuration levels are available:`